-Line 1: If you have ever been arrested at any time and for any reason other than a minor traffic violation (such as speeding), check "Yes."
+Question 1: If you have ever been arrested at any time and for any reason other than a minor traffic violation (such as speeding), check "Yes."
 Then, submit any and all documents relating to that arrest with your DACA application.
 These can include formal charging documents, as well as certified copies of the disposition and sentence, which can be ordered from the court clerk where you were arrested or charged.
-Even if you have been arrested and/or charged with up to two misdemeanors, you may still be eligible to receive deferred action, but again, it is strongly advisable to consult with an attorney first.
+Even if you have been arrested and/or charged with up to two misdemeanors, you might still be eligible to receive deferred action, but again, you should consult with an attorney first.

-Lines 3-7: Check the box indicating your answer to each.
-If you would like to provide further explanation for any of these questions, be sure to check one box then provide additional information in Part 8.
+Questions 3-7: Check the box indicating your answer to each.
+To provide further explanation for any of these questions, be sure to check one box then provide additional information in Part 8.

 Part 5.
 Statement, Certification, Signature, and Contact Information of the Requestor.

-Lines 1a-1b: Check the box that applies to you.
-If it applies, you may check box 1a even if another person – including an attorney – has prepared this form for you.
+Questions 1a-1b: Check the box that applies to you.
+If it applies, you may check box 1a even if another person, including an attorney, has prepared this form for you.
 If you've received any assistance from an interpreter, check box 1b and fill in the language that you speak fluently.

 Part 6.
 Contact Information, Certification, and Signature of the Interpreter.

-If an interpreter has read Form I-821D to you or prepared the form for you, that person must put his or her information – including dated signature – here.
-If you have prepared this form by yourself, write "N/A" on each of the Lines in Part 6.
+If an interpreter has read Form I-821D to you or prepared the form for you, that person must put his or her information, including dated signature, here.
+If you prepare this form by yourself, write "N/A" on each of the Lines in Part 6.

 Part 7.
 Contact Information, Declaration, and Signature of the Person Preparing this Request, If Other than the Requestor.